What Happens When a Church’s First Email Gets It Wrong

 This is what happens when churches focus on building relationships instead of making asks.

-Based on my work with churches, I have found these five emails spaced out over the course of 8 weeks can provide better engagement and trust.
+Based on my work with churches, I have found that these 5+ emails, spaced out over 2 weeks, can foster better engagement and trust.
+(And if you can work in a few text messages and a personal hand-written letter, even better odds they will return.)

-Week 1: The Thank-You Email Send this within 24-48 hours of their visit.
+Email 1: The Thank-You Email.
+Send this within 24 hours of their visit.
 The goal is to make them feel welcome.
-Start with a short thank-you note.
-Include a useful resource, like a guide called “How to Find the Right Church for You and Your Family.”
+Start with a short thank-you.
+Include a useful resource, such as a guide titled “How to Find the Right Church for You and Your Family.”
 The key here is to give something of value without asking for anything in return.

-Week 2: Introduce Your Pastors About a week after their visit, send an email introducing your leadership.
+Email 2: Introduce Your Pastors.
+Within 3 days after their visit, send an email introducing your leadership.
 Share a short story about your pastor or a staff member.
 Write something like, “We’d love for you to meet [Pastor Name].
 Here’s why they started [Church Name].”
 People need to trust your leaders just as much as the church.

-Week 3–4: Show Them Where They Fit Three to four weeks after their visit, send an email that helps them see how your church could support their family.
+Email 4: Show Them Where They Fit.
+Within a week or two after their visit, send an email that shows how your church could support their family.
 Include a resource that speaks to their life stage.
 Maybe it’s about your kids’ program, young adults, or seniors.
 End with a low-pressure invitation to come back for coffee or a casual event.

-Week 5–6: Share a Community Story Five to six weeks after their visit, share a story of someone who found belonging in your church.
+Email 5–6: Share a Community Story.
+Share a story of someone who found belonging in your church.
 This builds trust and helps them imagine themselves as part of your community.
 Keep the tone warm and inviting.
 Include a gentle invitation to share their story if they want.

 How to Write Church Emails That Don’t Feel Like Spam

-Want to have your emails actually open?
-You need to be strategic in your subject lines..
+Want your emails to actually be opened?
+You need to be strategic in your subject lines.

 Subject Lines That Actually Get Opened